Hi Hugo,

 Sorry, only now I saw this post.
 See answers below.

 I think you should explain the truth, mainly because Nabble is very user-oriented.
 You may say that we are free and have a simple and clean interface.
-This will be possible when we release the templates feature, which should happen in a few months.
-Users will have full control over the page HTML. |

 Hugo - thanks for all your help on this.